-BOSTON (AP) -- In a story Nov.
-24 about a deadly meningitis outbreak, The Associated Press erroneously reported the location of a state grand jury that has been investigating.
-It is in Michigan, not Minnesota.
+BOSTON (AP) -- In a story Dec.
+17 about arrests in a deadly meningitis outbreak, The Associated Press erroneously reported Stuart Delery's title.
+He is the acting associate attorney general, not an assistant U.S. attorney.

 A corrected version of the story is below:

 14 employees at 'filthy' pharmacy charged in meningitis outbreak that killed 64 patients

 BOSTON (AP) -- Mold and bacteria were in the air and on workers' gloved fingertips.
 Pharmacists used expired ingredients, didn't properly sterilize them and failed to test drugs for purity before sending them to hospitals and pain clinics.
 Employees falsified logs to make it look as if the so-called clean rooms had been disinfected.